Kennedy cousin won't face retrial in 1975 killing of Martha Moxley

 At Skakel's trial, prosecutors suggested Skakel was angry with Martha because she had spurned his advances while having a sexual liaison with his brother Tommy.

-Michael Skakel said he was watching a "Monty Python" television show with others at the likely time Moxley was killed, but prosecutors maintain he could have killed her after returning home that night.
+Michael Skakel said he was miles away from the crime scene watching a "Monty Python" television show with others at the likely time Moxley was killed.
+But prosecutors maintain he could have killed her after returning home that night.

 Kennedy cousin won't face retrial in 1975 killing of Martha Moxley